doncandela/mgah/mgah.md

     (dem21)..GMEM/msigs$ pip install -e .
     ```

-  - A rather complicated directory structure not described here is used to organize the simulations to generate the granular samples and carry out the memory simulations.
-In brief, a single granular sample can be uses as the basis for several memory simulations.
-Each memory simulation is carried out in a directory with a name like **`cc-expts...`** by the shell script **`cc-expts../mx2.sh`** , which runs the program  **`mx2.py`** located in a higher directory.
+  - A rather complicated directory structure not detailed here is used to organize the simulations so they can generate the granular samples and then carry out memory simulations on these samples.
+Each memory simulation is carried out in a subdirectory called **`cc-expts`** by a shell script (or on Unity, an sbatch script) called **`cc-expts/mx2...sh`** , which runs the program  **`mx2.py`** located in a higher directory.

-    Each of the various memory simulations described in this document (on a PC or on Unity, containerized or not, using different numbers of cores and/or hyperthreading) was carried out in its own  **`cc-expts...`** directory by making changes only to the **`cc-expts../mx2.sh`** script.
-For comparison with later sections here are the contents of **`mx2.sh`** for this simple (non-Apptainer, PC) case:
+    Each of the various memory simulations described in this document (on a PC or on Unity, containerized or not, using different numbers of cores and/or hyperthreading) was uses a different  **`mx2..sh`** script.
+For this simple non-Apptainer, PC case the script is called **`mx2.sh`**:

     ```
     #!/bin/bash
-    # cc-samples/mx2.sh 7/29/24 D.C.
+    # cc-expts/mx2.sh 4/6/25 D.C.
+    # Shell script to run granular-memory simulation program mx2.py non-containerized
+    # on a PC, as an example for "My cheat sheet for MPI, GPU, Apptainer, and HPC".
+    #
     # Runs mx2.py in grandparent directory in 'mpi' parallel-processing mode.
     # Reads default config file mx2.yaml in grandparent directory modified by
-    # mx2mod.yaml in current directory
+    # mx2mod.yaml in current directory.
     #
-    # To run on N cores 1st activate MPI environment then do
+    # To run on N cores 1st activate environment 'dem21' then do
     #
     # ./mx2.sh N
     #
     export pproc=mpi
     mpirun -n $1 python ../../mx2.py mx2mod |& tee output
+    # Alt version allows hyperthreading:
+    #mpirun -n $1 python --use-hwthreads-cpus ../../mx2.py mx2mod |& tee output
     ```

-    After editing `cc-expts-../mx2.sh` to reflect the configuration being tested the simulation is run:
+    The simulation is run in the Conda environment **`dem21`**, in the directory `cc-expts` containing `mx2.sh` and other needed files not explained here:

     ```
-    (dem21)..$ cd ..cc-expts-...; ls   # cd to where desired version of mx2.sh is kept bw6-sigs.yaml  bw6.svg  mx2mod.yaml  mx2.sh signals.sh
+    (dem21)..$ cd ..cc-expts; ls
+    bw6-sigs.yaml  bw6.svg  mx2mod.yaml  mx2.sh signals.sh
-    (dem21)...cc-expts-..$ ./mx2.sh 15 # run mx2.py in 15 MPI ranks
+    (dem21)...cc-expts$ ./mx2.sh 15 # run mx2.py in 15 MPI ranks
     - Started MPI on master + 14 worker ranks.
     This is: mx2.py 7/29/24 D.C.
     Using dem21 version: v1.2 2/11/25